History of Leicester Tigers: Allegations of professionalism (1908–14)

 In 1908 the club had three players selected for the 1908 Anglo-Welsh tour of New Zealand.
-Edward Jackett, Tom Smith and Fred Jackson became the first Tigers selected for an overseas tour.
+John Jackett, Tom Smith and Fred Jackson became the first Tigers selected for an overseas tour.
 Controversy dogged Jackson; a secretive man it was claimed he had played for Northern Union side Swinton under the name "John Jones", such a charge was serious as it could have not only professionalised Jackson but all those who had associations with him.
 Jackson was withdrawn from the tour and settled in New Zealand.

-Allegations of veiled professionalism were levied at Leicester during the RFU's 1908 AGM and an inquiry ordered, though a vote to expel Leicester from the RFU was defeated.
+Allegations of veiled professionalism were levelled at Leicester during the Rugby Football Union's (RFU) 1908 annual general meeting (AGM) and an inquiry ordered, though a vote to expel Leicester from the RFU was defeated.
 The inquiry was not only into professionalism but also the transfers of Jackson & Jackett as well as Alf Kewney and Tom Hogarth.
 On 30 January 1909, the day Leicester hosted an England v France test match, the RFU announced the outcome of the inquiry clearing the club on all charges in what has been described as a whitewash.

 As if to refute the notion that the Tigers were made up purely of imported players there were 12 locals selected for the 1909 Midland Counties Cup Final against Coventry.
 Tigers won the cup, the first time they had entered after a four-year absence, 8–3 with two tries from Percy Lawrie.

 December 1909 saw the beginning of a cherished tradition as Tigers played the Barbarians for the first time, holding them to a 9–9 draw.
 The fixture became a vital feature in the club's calendar delivering large attendances until open professionalism and league rugby in the 1990s forced it to gradually be abandoned due to fixture congestion.

 Tigers won the Midlands Counties Cup three more times in four years to cement their place as the midland's premier side before the outbreak of war in 1914.